-Patrick Vincent is professor of English and American literature at the University of Neuchâtel.
+Patrick Vincent is professor of English and American literature at the University of Neuchâtel and the project coordinator of the Swiss Guestbook project.
 His research interests focus on Romantic-period cultural relations between Great Britain and the Continent.
-He is currently finishing a monograph on British representations of Switzerland in the Romantic period, tentatively titled Mountain Liberty: Republicanism, Romanticism and Switzerland.
+He is currently finishing a monograph on British representations of Switzerland in the Romantic period, tentatively titled Republicanism, Romanticism and Switzerland.

 His books on Switzerland include La Suisse vue par les écrivains de langue anglaise (2009), Chillon: A Literary Guide (2010), a scholarly edition of Helen Maria Williams, A Tour of Switzerland (with Florence Widmer-Schnyder, 2011), and, most recently, an edited collection of essays entitled Romanticism, Rousseau, Switzerland: New Prospects (with Angela Esterhammer and Diane Piccitto, 2015).

 Jérémie Magnin is a doctoral student under the supervision of Professor Patrick Vincent.
 His research focuses on hotel guest books in Switzerland in the nineteenth century and their use in relation to British travellers and the rise of tourism.
 Balanced between English studies and Historical studies, the thesis is co-supervised by Professor Kevin James.